At a Glance

-Between ages 2 and 7 years, language development takes off as kids learn more words, use more complex sentences and even read a little.
+Between the ages of 2 and 7 years, language development takes off.
+Kids typically learn more words, use more complex sentences, and even read a little.
 This is a critical time to provide children with a language-rich environment.
-The more words and ideas they’re exposed to, the more neural pathways they’ll develop.
+The more words and ideas they’re exposed to, the more neural pathways they develop.

-Kids can now use objects to play more imaginatively.
-For example, you might see your child use a big stick as a horse or turn a box into a rocket ship.
-Social skills develop slowly at this age because kids aren’t ready to understand logic, reasoning and other people’s perspectives.
-They often have difficulty putting themselves in other people’s shoes and can be critical of other children’s choices and behavior.
+On the other hand, social skills develop slowly at this age.
+That’s because kids aren’t ready to understand logic, reasoning, and other people’s perspectives.
+They often have difficulty putting themselves in other people’s shoes and can be critical of others’ choices and behavior.

 Learning Through Logic

-From 7 years old to about middle school, kids start thinking more logically.
+From 7 years old to about middle school, kids begin thinking more logically.
 During this stage, kids are more able to make connections between things.
-They become “detectives” who are able to see clues and put them together.
+They become “detectives” who can see clues and put them together.

-Socially, kids develop the ability to take turns, put themselves in other people’s shoes and understand that actions have consequences.
+Socially, kids typically develop the ability to take turns, see other people’s perspectives, and understand that actions have consequences.
 The circuits that process emotion and feelings strengthen and mature.
-In this stage, adults can support children by helping them reflect on things like cause and effect.
+At this stage, you can help kids along by teaching them to reflect on things like cause and effect.

 Learning Through Reasoning

-As teens, kids start thinking more abstractly and with more complexity.
+Teens start thinking more abstractly and with more complexity.
 They consider the “what ifs” of situations to figure out possible outcomes.
-In terms of school, this means they’re able to do more complicated math and understand characters and plots in deeper ways when they read.
+In school, this means they’re ready to learn more complicated math skills and understand characters and plots in deeper ways when they read.